Fundamentals

 Mystic Rectangle

 Two oppositions bound by trines and sextiles.
-Tension harmonized by structural support.
+Tension with structural support.

 rare